What should our national air pollution standards look like?

 Stronger Standards for Sulfur Dioxide (SO2)

-We are calling for Australia’s 24-hour standard for sulfur dioxide to be brought into line with the World Health Organisation’s value of 7.6 parts per billion.
+We are calling for Australia’s 24-hour standard for sulfur dioxide to be brought into line with the World Health Organisation’s recommendation of 7.6 parts per billion (ppb).

 Stronger standards for Nitrogen Dioxide (NO2)

-We are calling for Australia’s annual average standard for nitrogen dioxide to be set at 9 parts per billion (ppb).
-While there is no known safe threshold for nitrogen dioxide, more than 9ppb of nitrogen dioxide can cause illness such as asthma and affect lung and brain development in children.
+We are calling for Australia’s annual average standard for nitrogen dioxide to be set at 9ppb.
+While there is no known safe threshold for nitrogen dioxide – more than 9ppb of nitrogen dioxide can cause illness such as asthma and affect lung and brain development in children.

 Better air pollution monitoring requirements